 What is a QSEHRA?

-Yes.
-Employees with individual coverage may receive a maximum of $4,950 annually, while employees with family coverage may receive a maximum of $10,000 annually.
+Unlike traditional HRAs, QSEHRAs have annual reimbursement limits.
+For 2023, employees with individual coverage may receive a maximum reimbursement of $5,850 annually, while those with family coverage may receive up to $11,800 annually.

-- Workers who are covered by a collective bargaining agreement in which accident and health benefits were the subject of good faith negotiations
+- The employee is covered by a collective bargaining agreement in which accident and health benefits were the subject of good faith bargaining.

 Do COBRA rules apply to QSEHRAs?